Shopify/wasm-bench/README.md

 # WebAssembly Bench

-A WebAssembly benchmarking suite, built on top of [Sightglass's benchmarks](https://github.com/bytecodealliance/sightglass/tree/main/benchmarks-next).
+A WebAssembly benchmarking suite, built on top of the [Sightglass suite](https://github.com/bytecodealliance/sightglass/tree/main/benchmarks-next).

 This suite **is not a rigurous benchmark across WebAssembly engines**; the intention is to provide a simple approximation and a _rough_ comparison between compilation and execution times of various WebAssembly modules using different WebAssembly compilers (Baseline, Optimizing).